Illustrator for Fashion Design: Creating Brushes

-(music playing) Hi!
-I'm Robin Schneider.
-Welcome to Illustrator for Fashion Design: Creating Brushes.
-In this course, I'm going to show you how to create custom brushes in Adobe Illustrator, so you can quickly add details to your fashion illustrations and flats.
+- [Voiceover] Hi, I'm Robin Schneider.
+Welcome to Illustrator for Fashion Design Creating Brushes.
+In this course, I'm going to show you how to create custom brushes in Adobe Illustrator so you can quickly add details to your fashion illustrations and flats.
 I'm going to start by showing you how to create simple, time-saving brushes for illustrating details like bias trims and boning.
 Then I'll walk you through creating some more advanced brushes.
-We'll create brushes for chains and cording.
-Then, we'll make brushes for trimmings, like sequins, rhinestones, and fur.
+We'll create brushes for chains and cording, then we'll make brushes for trimmings like sequins, rhinestones, and fur.

 Finally, I'll show you how to create lace.
 Now let's get started with Illustrator for Fashion Design Creating Brushes.